Making a TurtleCoin Wallet

 If you would like to use zedwallet, you can check out this guide.

-If you would like to use Nest Wallet, you can check out this guide
+If you would like to use WalletShell, you can download it here

 TurtleCoin has a mobile wallet called TonChan for Android devices.
 You can download the wallet from the Google Play store.